reuben-s/discord-pgp/README.md

 ```
 npm run build
 ```
-The plugin will now be found in the `dist` folder within the project files.
+The plugin can be found in the `dist` folder within the project files upon completion of the build.
 Copy the `discord-pgp.plugin.js` file into the BetterDiscord plugins directory.
+The plugin will will work out of the box.

 ## Dependencies
 - [Webpack](https://github.com/webpack/webpack)